-My research concentrates on contemporary film, television and media culture.
-I have written extensively on branding and promotion in the media industries, and have also published on nostalgia and media memory.
-My co-authored book with Catherine Johnson, Promotional Screen Industries (Routledge, 2015), draws together extensive fieldwork with TV promotion specialists, movie trailer houses, digital design companies and advertising agencies that compete and collaborate in the fast-moving world of promotional screen work.
+My research concentrates on contemporary film, television and digital media culture.
+I have written extensively on branding and promotion in contemporary media industries.
+My co-authored book with Catherine Johnson, Promotional Screen Industries (Routledge, 2015), draws together fieldwork with TV and digital promotion specialists, movie trailer houses, design companies, advertising agencies and SMEs that compete and collaborate in the fast-moving world of promotional screen work.

-PhD supervision: I have supervised 15 PhD students to completion and am currently co-supervising doctoral candidates working on subjects ranging from contemporary movie trailers and the creative labour of media planning, to transnational television drama and nostalgia and Chinese film.
-I would be happy to supervise PhD students who would like to work on the cultural/screen industries, promotion, marketing and branding, Hollywood entertainment, nostalgia and memory, or on general topics relating to contemporary film and television that take a media industries approach.
+PhD supervision: I have supervised 16 PhD students to completion and am currently co-supervising doctoral candidates working on subjects ranging from transnational television drama to digital streaming in Chinese media culture.
+I would be happy to supervise PhD students who would like to work on the cultural/screen industries, promotion, marketing and branding, Hollywood entertainment, or on general topics relating to contemporary film and television that take a media industries approach.

 In recent years, I have taught modules including Understanding the Cultural Industries, Film History, The New Hollywood, and Researching Culture, Film and Media.
 In designing Understanding the… read more

-My recent research explores the promotional screen industries.
-This emerged from an AHRC 'Beyond Text' workshop on 'ephemeral media' (2009) that examined the role of promotional media such as logos,… read more
+My research over the last decade has explored the promotional screen industries in a period of digital transformation.
+This emerged from an AHRC 'Beyond Text' workshop on 'ephemeral media' (2009)… read more

 In recent years, I have taught modules including Understanding the Cultural Industries, Film History, The New Hollywood, and Researching Culture, Film and Media.
 In designing Understanding the Cultural Industries, I have been keen for students to reflect on the complex workings of the film and television industry: from the role of advertising and the rise of market research to issues surrounding copyright, media convergence and creative labour.
 This has culminated in students devising and pitching their own 'transmedia franchise,' a group project designed to provide hands-on experience of the dynamics and challenges of work in the media industries.
 This model of theoretical and applied learning, tapping the creativity of students, has been extremely rewarding and has produced some highly innovative film and TV ideas.

-My recent research explores the promotional screen industries.
-This emerged from an AHRC 'Beyond Text' workshop on 'ephemeral media' (2009) that examined the role of promotional media such as logos, promos, idents and trailers and included plenaries by John Caldwell, Barbara Klinger, William Uricchio, Jon Dovey, Hugh Hancock, Rik Lander, Victoria Jaye and Charlie Mawer.
+My research over the last decade has explored the promotional screen industries in a period of digital transformation.
+This emerged from an AHRC 'Beyond Text' workshop on 'ephemeral media' (2009) that examined the role of promotional media such as logos, promos, idents, apps and trailers.
 The workshop led to a long-standing collaboration with the UK's leading broadcast design company Red Bee Media, and to an AHRC Follow-On Fund project (with Catherine Johnson) titled 'TV and Digital Promotion: Agile Strategies for a New Media Ecology.'
 This project explored how companies specializing in brand communication and promotional design are developing strategies to 'connect viewers to content' in a multiplatform world.
 Our work with Red Bee formed the basis of an REF2014 impact case study which became an AHRC impact case study (see future research for more details)

 I have published a book with Cathy Johnson based on this research titled Promotional Screen Industries (Routledge, 2015).
 In beginning to think about why we might study logos, channel idents and emerging forms of branded entertainment, see the link below for a YouTube video: